zzzprojects/docs/entityframework-graphdiff.net/pages/getting-started/attach-single-entity.md

 ### Update Entity

-Update a single detach entity to the database using DbContext.UpdateGraph method.
+Update a single detached entity to the database using DbContext.UpdateGraph method.
 The change is merged in another context by updating the entity graph.

 ```csharp
 var node = new TestNode